For Health Systems

 No Time

 Security teams are stretched thin.
-Every new AI vendor means another 40-page questionnaire and no time to read what their controls actually do at runtime.
+Every new AI vendor means another set of claims to reconcile against clinical workflow risk.

 1